Technical Note | Outdoor Plastic End Caps | Material Selection + Fitment + DFM Review Before Tooling

 • Key tolerance, cosmetic, or assembly requirements

-• Main concern: warpage, sink marks, insert shift, gate marks, cost, or mold life
+• Main concern: poor fit, weak grip, warpage, sink marks, gate marks, cost, or mold life

 Email: sunny@jeancen.com